 I also have been told by people, I don’t have a life!
 Why?
 Because I don’t roam around on weekends, party or even watch recent movies.
-But, what they don’t know is, I manage work, blogs, Quora, read books, watch TED talks, write a summaries, answer queries and concerns of people reaching out to me remotely, review contents of kids who want to be writers someday, I get time for photography too.
+But, what they don’t know is, I manage work, blogs, Quora, read books, watch TED talks, write a summaries, answer queries and concerns of people reaching out to me remotely, review contents of kids who want to be writers someday, I make time for photography too.
 Ah, I am lucky there!
 I click good photos.
 And I do get super offended if you suggest otherwise.

 So, it isn’t about what you do and what people see, it is about what you feel about the things that you do.
 You need to be happy with what you do.
 Right?